 One of the many safety concerns for steel storage tanks that contain fuel or other combustible liquids is fire safety.
 Fires can cause major damage to a facility as well as loss of human life.
 Numerous regulations are in place that mandate construction requirements for tanks that hold combustible liquids.
 The Fireguard system offers exceptional thermal protection for aboveground steel storage tanks.
-Learn more about Fireguard in this week’s blog.

 Fireguard: Thermal Protection for Steel Storage Tanks

-Perhaps the most well-known regulation concerning thermal protection for steel storage tanks is UL 2085, which covers “shop fabricated, aboveground atmospheric Protected Tanks intended for storage of stable flammable, or combustible liquids that have have a specific gravity not greater than 1.0 sand that are compatible with the material and construction of the tank.”
+Perhaps the most well-known regulation concerning thermal protection for steel storage tanks is UL 2085, which covers “shop fabricated, aboveground atmospheric Protected Tanks intended for storage of stable flammable, or combustible liquids that have a specific gravity not greater than 1.0 sand that is compatible with the material and construction of the tank.”
 NFPA 30 and 30a are also used to “provide safeguards to reduce the hazards associated with the storage, handling, and use of flammable and combustible liquids.”